GGraziadei/WooCommerce-show-prices-only-to-logged-in-users/README.md

 ## Installation
 - Add this code to functions.php <br>
-For B2B user:
+For B2B usage:
-- WooCommerce/Settings/Account and Privacy
+- WooCommerce/Settings/Accounts and Privacy <br>
+Disable:
+- Allow customers to place orders without an account
+- Allow customers to create an account during checkout
+- Allow customers to create an account on the "My account" page